destinyae/Gener8/README.md

 Gener8 was built with *ease-of-use* as a core focus.
 To run this code, you must have Python >=3.9.0 installed.
 Begin by cloning the repository:
 `git clone https://github.com/Builciber/Gener8`
-CD into the cloned respository:
+CD into the cloned repository:
 `cd Gener8`
 Install the required packages:
 `python3 -m pip install -r requirements.txt`

 > As an extra thing to note, *Gener8App.py* contains the backend logic and *gener8.kv* contains the UI code.
 If there's UI logic that you can't find in *gener8.kv*, it can be found in *Gener8App.py*.
 If you're a dev wanting to contribute to this repo and you're in need of layers for testing, check out the *layers* folder for arts and an example of how to present your layer images along with their respective weights.
 The *layers ordering.txt* file specifies the order of layers selection for Gener8's use.
 You'll enter this ordering in the second text-input box on Gener8's home screen. **The generated output folder named *Gener8 App Output* which contains a GIF, the generated arts, rarity table and will contain the metadata folder when generated, will be written to the same folder that contains your layer images.**

 See requirements.txt for required packages and their versions.
-After neccessary installations, run:
+After necessary installations, run:
 `python3 Gener8App.py` to start the app.

 See the image below for app specific usage: